DevNaftan/social-media-dashboard/README.md

 # Social media dashboard
-A Responsive social media dashboard design with dark mode
+A responsive social media dashboard design with dark mode

 ### Technologies used
 * HTML5